vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.8.3 =
+* Fix: Fixed an issue where an invalid "my account" page link would cause checkout to not work.

 = 1.8.2 =
 * Enhancement: Added `_vipps_recurring_latest_failed_charge_reason` and `_vipps_recurring_latest_failed_charge_description` to subscriptions.
 * Enhancement: Migrate the aforementioned data.